panel-attack/panel-attack/README.md

 - Make smaller methods
 - Don’t duplicate code, break it into smaller reusable chunks and use that in both spots
 - Writing tests for how the code should work is extremely beneficial
+- Follow the formatting guidelines below
 - Constants should be local to a file / scope unless they need to be shared everywhere
-- Avoid the use of shortlived tables and consider pooling if you can't
-- Follow the formatting guidelines below

 ## Formatting Guidelines